 Pewter

-Pewter is a light grey color with soft blue undertones.
-It is sitting somewhere between silver and deep grey on the color wheel.
-The color derives from pewter, a metal wich is primarily comprised of tin.
+Pewter is a light gray color with soft blue undertones.
+It is sitting somewhere between silver and deep gray on the color wheel.
+The color derives from pewter, a metal that is primarily comprised of tin.
 Unlike silver, which is characterized by its shininess, pewter has a silvery-grey appearance.
-To create pewter shade, you would need to mix a broad selection of colors.
-The first step would be to create medium grey, which can be done by mixing black and white.
-Afterwards, you would need to add small amounts of raw umber and ultramarine blue to the previously created medium grey paint.
+To create a pewter shade, you would need to mix a broad selection of colors.
+The first step would be to create medium gray, which can be done by mixing black and white.
+Afterward, you would need to add small amounts of raw umber and ultramarine blue to the previously created medium gray paint.
 By adding a dollop of metallic silver to the mix, you would achieve pewter’s slight sheen.
-Colors that are similar to pewter are gray and gunmetal grey.
+Colors that are similar to pewter are gray and gunmetal gray.
 The hex code for color pewter is #E9EAEC.

 PEWTER